rhjdjong/SlipLib/README.rst

 ..
 Copyright (C) 2015 Ruud de Jong

-The :mod:`slip` module implements the encoding and decoding functionality for SLIP packets, as described in :rfc:`1055`.
+The :py:mod:`slip` module implements the encoding and decoding functionality for SLIP packets, as described in :rfc:`1055`.

 Background